Prudence Concept in Accounting

 - As per the prudence concept in accounting, we cannot overstate income.
 We cannot take into account the prospective income, which may arise.

-- You should make a provision today in your book of accounts that in case some claim like the above comes in tomorrow, you have to make a payment and effectively this claim is in respect of whatever income you have made till date i.e. till the date you are preparing your balance sheet (in this case till 31.03.2018).
+- You should make a provision today in your book of accounts for the above mentioned future claims.
+In the future, you have to make the payment, and effectively this claim is in respect of whatever income you have made to date, i.e., till the date you are preparing your balance sheet (in this case till 31.03.2018).

 - In this case, the prudence concept in accounting says that you should never underestimate the expenses, and if there is a likelihood of expenses, we call it a provision.
 We should make a provision for expenses in your book of accounts.

-- There is a “provision for bad and doubtful debts” which is reported in the receivables section of current assets and is deducted from the final figure of debtors/receivables.
-In this provision, we don’t show the debtors that have resulted as bad debts rather it shows the debtors that may end up as bad debts based on their trading history with the company or their specific circumstances, and ultimately company may not recover money from these debtors.
+- There is a “provision for bad and doubtful debts,” which is reported in the receivables section of current assets and is deducted from the final figure of debtors/receivables.
+In this provision, we don’t show the debtors that have resulted as bad debts; instead, it shows the debtors that may end up as bad debts based on their trading history with the company or their specific circumstances, and ultimately company may not recover money from these debtors.
 These debtors are included in the provision under the prudence concept in accounting.

 - In IAS2 (International Accounting Standard for Inventory) the inventory is always valued at lower of cost (original cost) or NRV (net realizable value – selling price less cost to sell), so that inventory may not be overvalued, as the figure of inventory directly impacts the “cost of sales” figure, because

 “Cost of sales = Opening Stock + Purchases – Closing stock.”

-- There are many liabilities that are not certain either in terms of amount or in terms of date but they have a high possibility of occurrence.
-In such cases, the liabilities are recorded in the statements and a corresponding expense is also recorded.
+- Many liabilities are not certain either in terms of amount or in terms of date, but they have a high possibility of occurrence.
+In such cases, the liabilities are recorded in the statements, and a corresponding expense is also recorded.
 So it makes sure that liabilities are not undervalued.